 Besides a Flame Point Siamese’s red-pointed nose, paws, ears, and tail contrasted against their pale white or cream body, there is something else quite remarkable about their coats.
 The red splashes of color can sometimes change in vibrancy.

 At birth, these adorable Flame Point kittens look like any Chocolate Point Siamese cat.
-Only around two years of age will their proper red tint be at its most vibrant.
+It is only around two years of age that their proper red tint will be at its most vibrant.
 Even then, their color vibrancy will fluctuate between seasons.
 Their red hair will fade slightly in summer, and the color will pop again in winter.

 Cats love grooming themselves.
 Compared to most creatures in the animal kingdom, their grooming habits are impeccable.
 But that doesn’t mean they don’t sometimes need a little grooming help.